 How to elect out.
 To make this election, do not report your sale on Form 6252.
-Instead, report it on Schedule D (Form 1040) or Form 4797, whichever applies.
+Instead, report it on Schedule D (Form 1040), Form 4797, or both.

 When to elect out.
 Make this election by the due date, including extensions, for filing your tax return for the year the sale takes place.